Procedures

 In order to ensure consistency and make interpretation easier, Q-CAD recommends creating a block legend that defines each and every block used.
 The operator should create the blocks with Layer 0 activated.
 They should then insert the block into the correct layer in the drawing.
 After inserting the block, the operator should then re-scale it to match the dimensions of the current drawing.
 Finally, it’s important to list all blocks in the drawing index and remove any unreferenced blocks from the drawing.

-When defining polygons, it’s important to rely on consistent standards.
-Q-CAD recommends one of three primary polygon layer standards.
+Q-CAD recommends one of three primary polygon layer standards:

 1) BOMA - Building Owners and Managers Association International Standards